-Report: NFPA's "Intentional Fires"
+Report: NFPA's "Intentional Fires" (PDF, 2 MB)

-During 2005-2009, an estimated 306,300 intentional fires were reported to U.S. fire departments each year, with associated annual losses of 440 civilian deaths, 1,360 civilian injuries, and $1.3 billion in direct property damage.
-Three-quarters (75%) of these fires occurred outside, 18% occurred in structures and 8% in vehicles.
+During 2007-2011, an estimated 282,600 intentional fires were reported to U.S. fire departments each year, with associated annual losses of 420 civilian deaths, 1,360 civilian injuries, and $1.3 billion in direct property damage.
+Outside or unclassified fires accounted for three-quarters (75%) of these incidents, while 18% involved structures, and 7% were vehicle fires.

+Nearly two-thirds (64%) of intentional structure fires occurred in structures that are occupied and operating, and these fires account for most of the associated losses.
+Fourteen percent occurred in vacant, unsecured properties, and 8% in vacant, secured properties.
 The most common item first ignited in intentional structure fires was rubbish, trash or waste, but a disproportionate share of the property damage resulted from fires beginning with flammable or combustible liquids or gases, (possibly accelerants).

-In intentionally set vehicle fires, the most common items first ignited were vehicle seats (31%) and flammable and combustible liquids and gases, piping or filter (28%).
-Matches were the most common heat source (28% of fires), lighters were the heat source in 14%, and an incendiary device in 13%.
+In intentionally set vehicle fires, the most common items first ignited were flammable or combustible liquids or gases, piping or filter (29%) and vehicle seats (28%).
+The most common heat sources were matches (24% of fires), lighters (16%) and incendiary devices (13%).

 According to the FBI’s Crime in the United States, one in five (19%) of arson cases were cleared by arrest or exceptional means, and two out of five of the individuals arrested for arson were under 18 years of age.